 Growing the early care and education workforce in our state requires increased compensation and professional development investments so we can retain and recruit the skilled workforce needed.
-In order to meet early care and education workforce needs in Washington State, we will need over 24,308 additional educators.
+In order to meet early care and education workforce needs in Washington State, we will need 32,818 additional educators.